 A deliciously slow-moving and fluid vinyasa class that allows you to find your own sweet groove.
 Each posture is expressed organically and mindfully, and your instructor will offer you many options for either going deeper or lightening up, and it will all depend on your mood!
 Solace for your whole being and a nice way to slow down without sacrificing your love for the flow!
 The level of the class will depend on the teacher and the needs of the students.
 You can always make classes easier or more challenging for yourself by following the teachers' cues for variations and modifications of the poses.
 80 degrees.

 Thursdays, 6:30-7pm, Guided Yoga Nidra

-The word nidra means "sleep" and when the words YOGA and NIDRA are put together, it represents an important contradiction.
-Yoga Nidra is the practice of building awareness across all states of our consciousness, including our mind state of unconscious, or deep sleep.
-Spiritual seekers of old noticed that we tend to be asleep to our true nature - one of joy and undisturbed peace, even when (or especially when) we are presented with pain, challenges and uncertainty.
-We often carry the stress of our waking lives into our sleep and then we experience difficulty falling asleep, staying asleep or we wake up feeling exhausted.
+Yoga Nidra is a guided relaxation practice and involves building awareness across all states of our consciousness, including our mind state of unconscious, or deep sleep.
 The practice of Yoga Nidra allows us to access a much deeper quality of rest and assists in unwinding patterns of stress in the body and mind.
 With a regular practice, you will begin to see the benefits Yoga Nidra offers - consistent energy through the day, a more restorative and regular night's sleep and a deeper connection to a relaxed body and mind.
+All levels, 75 degrees.

 Please note that this class is limited to 12 students; please register online to save your spot!